Ricardo Flores Magón: Flight to the United States

 In 1907, an American detective by the name of Thomas Furlong was employed by Enrique Creel, at that time governor of Chihuahua, to locate Mexican dissidents in the U.S. The American headquarters of the PLM was in St. Louis at that time.
 There were a large number of expatriates who knew of its whereabouts and as a result, Furlong had no difficulty locating the dissidents in the city.
 Magón, however, was living in great secrecy in Los Angeles.
 He used a pseudonym, and only two other persons in the city knew his real identity.
 If they needed to see him, they did so between midnight and dawn.
 The dissidents in St. Louis soon became aware that they were being sought by agents working for the Mexican government.
 Librado Rivera left the city in order to evade capture and although he was constantly on alert for agents who might be shadowing him, he failed to elude them.
 He was followed to Los Angeles and to Magón's place of residence.
 Furlong kept the house under surveillance for some time.
 Finally, on August 23, 1907, Magón, Rivera and Antonio Villarreal were taken into custody by Furlong, two of his assistants and some officers from the Los Angeles police department.
+Continuing his work, after being arrested in Los Angeles and imprisoned in Arizona,Magon was able to smuggle out “Manifesto to the American People”, a list of the goals of the PLM movement as well as the explanations as to why he and others were improvised by U.S. authority, as well as what were “plans for a second uprising and in June 1908 insurrections by PLM groups occurred in the states of Baja California, Coahuila and Chihuahua."
+While in prison, Magon would write to his brother as well as Praxedis Guerrero, a fellow anarchist, poet and journalist, about his own views on anarchism and liberalism.
+This detailed his original intent for calling himself a liberal, stemming from the belief that he and others wouldn't have been listened to if they called themselves anarchists due to the larger public beliefs of anarchists.
+In practice the actions of the PLM should remain anarchist in theme and practice even if members continue to call themselves liberal, “We should continue to call ourselves liberals during the course of the revolution, and will in reality continue propagating anarchy and executing anarchist acts."